Wheel sizing: Load capacity

 Load capacity is the amount of mass a wheel will carry.
 This number will vary depending on the number of lugs, the PCD, the material used and the type of axle the wheel is used on.
 A wheel used on a free rolling trailer axle will carry more weight than that same wheel used on the drive or steering axle of a vehicle.
 All wheels will have the load capacity stamped on the back of the wheel.
 The Gross Vehicle Weight Rating (GVWR) is the maximum operating mass of a vehicle as specified by the manufacturer.
 In the United States this information is required to be on the vehicle's door placard.
 The load capacity of the total number of wheels on the vehicle combined must meet or exceed the vehicle's gross vehicle weight rating.

 Staggered wheel fitment

 Wide rear wheel on a 1968 Dodge Charger, an example of a staggered wheel fitment.

-Staggered wheel fitment usually appears on rear-wheel drive vehicles (and in smaller numbers some all wheel drive cars), when the rear wheels are wider than the front wheels.
-Such a wheel setup may be found on the Ford Mustang, Infiniti G35, certain models of Mercedes and BMW, etc. A good example of such wheel combination is having 19 × 8 in in front and 19 × 9.5 in in the rear.
+Staggered wheel fitment usually appears on rear-wheel-drive vehicles (and in smaller numbers some all-wheel-drive cars), when the rear wheels are wider than the front wheels.
+Such a wheel setup may be found on the Ford Mustang, Infiniti G35, certain models of Mercedes-Benz and BMW, etc. A good example of such wheel combination is having 19 × 8 in in front and 19 × 9.5 in in the rear.
 Technically, wider wheels in the rear allow better grip with the road surface which is a performance benefit for better acceleration.